-&lt;sup>42 Accident Towing Services Act 2007, section 1.
+70 Accident Towing Services Act 2007, section 1.

-&lt;sup>43 VTTD was the predecessor to VicRoads as industry regulator.
+71 VTTD was the predecessor to VicRoads as industry regulator.

 Overall, stakeholders suggested that the current boundary and allocation zones are successful in achieving the industry objectives of safety, efficiency and timeliness within the Controlled Area.
-As a result, the Commission does not propose to recommend a change to the boundary at this time.
+As a result, the Commission does not recommend a change to the boundary at this time.
 Instead, it has focused on the extent to which there are clear guidelines that underpin decisions made about the changes in the boundary.